-If you are new to the Mac operating system, you may be wondering how to print screen on a Mac.
+If you are new to the Mac operating system, you may be wondering how to print a screen on a Mac.
 You may have already noticed the lack of a “Print Screen” button on the keyboard.
 This should not make you feel that the process is complex.
-By using keyboard shortcuts, you can print screen on a Mac.
+By using keyboard shortcuts, you can print the screen on a Mac.
 You can capture specific windows or select an area to capture.
 What they call “Print Screen” in Windows is known as screenshots or screen capture in Mac.
 Depending on the screen capture action you need, there are several keyboard combinations to use.

 Method 1: Capture the entire screen

 Step 1: press keys Command + Shift +3 simultaneously.

 This will save a copy of your screen to the clipboard awaiting other actions.
 You can repeat the key combination without the “Command” key to save the screenshot as a PNG file on your desktop.

 Step 1: begin by pressing the key combination of Command + Shift + 4 simultaneously.

 Step 2: the mouse pointer will turn into a crosshair.
 Use it to select the region you are interested in capturing.

 Step 3: the spacebar will let you take a full-screen capture.

 The selection will be copied to the clipboard.
 If you press the key combinations without the “Command” key, your selection will be saved to the desktop as a PNG file.